lilymkrtchyan/req-table/design-plan/design-journey.md

 ### Catalog (Milestone 1)
 > What will your catalog website be about?
 (1 sentence)

-TODO: catalog topic
+catalog topic: Graduation requirements for Information Science majors

 ### Audience (Milestone 1)
 > Briefly explain your site's audience.
 Your audience should be specific, but not arbitrarily specific.
 (1 sentence)
 > Justify why this audience is a **cohesive** group.
 (1-2 sentences)

-TODO: site audience
+site audience:

+Cornell students who major in (plan to major in) Information Science

-TODO: why is this a _cohesive_ audience?
+why is this a _cohesive_ audience?

+This is a cohesive audience because they all have the same goal: to graduate with the information science degree and they all have the same needs and requirements from this website which is to learn about all the requirements.

 ### Audience Goals (Milestone 1)